aiarena/SC2AutoObserver/README.md

 }
 ```
 ---
 4. The camera movement is realized via the debug interface.
-So the debug command have to be processed.
+So the debug commands have to be processed.
 ```c++
 void sc2::Agent::OnStep()
 {